 1 nt = 1 cd / m2 ; where: nt – Nit, cd – Candela

-Last important SI unit, described in this article will be Watt, which is the unit of power, and basic SI unit of irradiance.
+The last important SI unit, described in this article will be Watt, which is the unit of power, and the basic SI unit of irradiance.
 Irradiance is expressed with Watt per square meter.

-Watt is an unit of 1 joule per second.
+Watt is a unit of 1 joule per second.

 1 W = 1 j/ 1 s ; where: W – Watt, j – Joul

 For us now the most important is to know what is the difference between 1 watt and 1 lumen.
 Lumen represents at least 1/683 watts of visible light power depending on the spectral distribution.
-However the luminous efficacy varies depend on the source of light.
+However, the luminous efficacy varies depending on the source of light.
 For example:

 1 halogen lamp – 20 lumens/watt